MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 #####`realm`

 Enable security and Kerberos realm to use.
+Default: ''.

-Required parameter, empty string disables the security.
+Empty string disables the security.

 With security there is required: